-Four of the artists who exhibited at Akka project have been successful auctioned by Sotheby’s and Bonhams and make us proud to support their work.
+Four of the artists who exhibited at AKKA project have been successfully auctioned by Sotheby’s and Bonhams and make us proud to support their work.

 Let yourself be fascinated by them: